ADD CONDITION

 Contraindications

-The product is contraindicated in the following situations:
+Use of this product is contraindicated in the following situations:

 Warnings and Precautions

 For external use only.
-This product is contraindicated for application on wounds, cuts, damaged, or infected skin.
+This product is contraindicated for application on wounds, cuts, damaged or infected skin.
 It should not be applied to the eyes, mouth, genitals, or any other mucous membranes.

 Healthcare professionals should advise patients to discontinue use and seek medical attention if any of the following occur: the condition worsens; redness is observed; irritation develops; symptoms persist for more than 7 days or resolve and then recur within a few days; or if signs of skin injury, such as pain, swelling, or blistering, are experienced at the site of application.
 Additionally, pregnant or breastfeeding individuals should consult a healthcare professional prior to use.